s19-nets/nets-udp-attack-coordination-pizza-is-for-winners/README.md

 Attack should accept the parameters:
--l <listen port>           -- specify port on which to listen -s <send address:port>     -- specify address:port on which to send -v                         -- print verbose (debugging) output
+-l <listen address:port>           -- specify address:port on which to listen -s <send address:port>     -- specify address:port to which messages are sent -v                         -- print verbose (debugging) output

 For example, a session of attack could be run as follows: